-While snoring is not a topic that is discussed openly, it does affect millions of people.
+While snoring is not a topic that is always discussed openly, it affects millions of people.

-So if you have been accused of snoring too loudly, rest assured that you are not alone.
+So, if you have been accused of snoring excessively or too loudly, rest assured that you’re not alone.

 In fact, snoring is not just disruptive to your partner’s sleep, it is disruptive to your own sleep as well.